ethereum/EIPs/sips/sip-93.md

 2. Within the election period, nominees create proposals with their verified address relating to the current election count (i.e Spartan Council #0).
 3. Token holders vote on the proposals to signal their support on a nominee.
 4. At the end of the polling process the N number of proposals which received the most votes gain a seat on the Spartan Council.
-5. The protocol DAO issues an NFT to the council members granting them the rigt to vote within the Synthetix Proposal space.
+5. The protocol DAO issues an NFT to the council members granting them the right to vote within the Synthetix Proposal space.

 - Synthetix Proposals - Changes in the protocol (initially SCCPs, but eventually SIPs) which submitted to the SIPs github repo will be posted on the synthetix proposal space.
 Proposals must reach an agreement of N/2 + 1 on a option for it to be enacted.